-Long term conditions will be supported by digitally enabled pathways, for example allowing people to self monitor conditions using their own devices and share data with their NHS record, and enabling online assessments to be completed for long term conditions to streamline the annual review process for both patient and practice.
+Long term illnesses will be supported by digitally enabled pathways of care, for example allowing people to self monitor conditions using their own devices (such as phone, computer or medical device) and share data with their NHS record.
+This will enable online assessments to be completed to streamline the annual review process for both patient and practice.

-Overall Objective: People are provided with high quality care which is safe and effective, meeting their needs.
-People have a positive experience, which is person-centred, dignified and compassionate.
+Overall objective: People are provided with high quality care which is safe and effective, meeting their needs.
+People have a positive experience, which is dignified, compassionate and focused on them as a person.